Social Work and Community Services

 - Must show proof that any medical conditions are stabilized prior to service referral (diabetes, seizures)

-- Must show physician statement stating patient is free from communicable diseases
+- Must show a physician statement stating the patient is free from communicable diseases

 - Must have no past record of destruction, police activity, and/or poor housekeeping habits resulting in health or safety hazards any of which constitute grounds for rejection.
 Lack of rental history is not grounds for rejection

 - Must not be currently engaging in illegal drug use